Module 08: Training

 Q5: Global Norm Clipping Analysis

 Why (B) is better: Gradients encode relative importance: parameter 2 needs larger updates than parameter 1.
-Global norm clipping prevents explosion while respecting this information.
-Individual clipping destroys it, effectively treating all parameters as equally important.
+Global-norm clipping bounds the explosion while respecting that signal.
+Individual clipping flattens the signal, treating every parameter as equally important.

 Further Reading